learn-golang-with-tdd

 go install golang.org/x/tools/cmd/godoc@latest

-# after installing this command still don't work
+# after installing the godoc command isn't available

 Starting a module